 Successful candidates will receive a salary commensurate with their current experience, paid on the clinical academic scale.

 We are looking for talented and motivated clinicians who are passionate about research, have a strong academic track record and hold full General Medical Council (GMC) registration or equivalent.

 The funding for this fellowship covers students with UK home tuition fee status only.
 For more information on home tuition fee status please visit the UKCISA website.
 Please note that we will only be able to offer fellowships to candidates that have UK home tuition fee status or provide evidence that they can fund the international portion of the tuition fee from external sources (i.e. not self-funded).

 Applicants for this competitive programme are expected to have:

 - previous wet or dry lab research experience (desirable)

-- candidates from all medical and surgical specialties
+Applications are welcomed from all medical and surgical specialities.

 Applicants should be in a training position (not necessarily with a training number).
 Candidates at consultant grade will not be considered.